-Every start-up business should have a person in-charge of all the activities carried out in the enterprise.
+Every start-up business should have a person in charge of all the activities carried out in the enterprise.
 Therefore, as an entrepreneur, you should blur the lines, between you and your investor, on who the manager is.
 For instance, the investor may be aware of what the proceeding entails, but it does not mean that you should not check it out before irrationally following his or her leads.
-Unquestionably, you are the leader, and you should do your responsibilities without your juniors overlooking at you.
+Unquestionably, you are the leader, and you should do your responsibilities without your juniors overlooking you.

 Accepting Limitations and Curbing Perfectionism

 Also, In the start-up phase, several challenges may occur, such as lack of enough capital or stiff competition in the market.
 Thus, it is good you are ready for any uncertainties that might face your business, and you should come up with ways of elevating and maintaining perfectionism.